 It’s not easy to get to, which means that everyone here has made a sincere effort to land on its shores.
-Travel by plane and land at our Nantucket Memorial Airport, rumored to be the second busiest airport in the state!
-You can find our airport code ACK adorning bumper stickers all over New England.
-Alternatively, enjoy the ocean breeze and travel by passenger ferry from Cape Cod.
+Travel by plane and land at Nantucket Memorial Airport, the second busiest airport in the state!
+You can find our airport code ACK adorning bumper stickers all over the world.
+Alternatively, enjoy the ocean breeze and travel by passenger ferry from these ports: Hyannis, MA, New Bedford, MA, New York City, NY, Highlands, NJ, Harwich Port, MA and Martha’s Vineyard, MA.
 More information on ferry routes and travel times can be found here on our blog.

 How did we get here?

 Many years ago, Nantucket was formed by a massive glacial ice sheet.
 When the glacier reached its maximum eastward advance, it deposited rocks and other sediment at its edge, or terminal moraine.
 Once the glacier melted and sea levels rose, the familiar island shape we see today was left behind!

 This glacial history is why we see such beautiful dunes (technically known as coastal banks) surrounding our beaches.
 If you’re interested in learning more about the island’s formation and composition, check out this quick video from our Nantucket Field Station.